liam2/liam2/doc/usersguide/source/intro.rst

 models using LIAM 2.
 Both this manual and the software package LIAM 2 are very much work-in-progress, and are therefore subject to change.

-This paper describes the version of LIAM 2 of February 23th.
+This guide describes version 0.2 of LIAM 2.
 Its functionality is however changing by the day, and the syntax is also under constant revision and expansion.